 A few years ago our family started the tradition of having a “We love our family” celebration on Valentine’s Day.
 The celebration includes family fun activities using a “treasure map,” a special lunch or dinner, and time spent making memories with the ones we love the most.
+It’s such a great part of being a family is being able to do these special things that become part of our family culture!

 We had so much fun with it that we have expanded upon it and are inviting you to join us!